 But all these substances and many others are addictive.
 When use becomes regular and the cravings set in, the user may not have a choice in whether or not they are going to be used.
 The cravings and the withdrawal sickness resulting when drug use stops drive a person back into more drug use.

 Most people need help to escape from drugs and alcohol addiction.
 With the right kind of help, lasting sobriety can be achieved.
-But it takes longer than the 30 days of most programs that profess to help with drugs and alcohol addiction.
-When a person gets help with drugs and alcohol addiction at a facility offering the Narconon drug and alcohol rehabilitation program, he or she will find a different kind of program -- but one that is remarkably effective for graduates from centers around the world.
-The evidence of the success of this program is the seven out of ten graduates who stay sober after they go back to home, family and work.
+But it takes a program with a multifaceted approach to help with drugs and alcohol addiction.
+When a person gets help with drug or alcohol addiction at a Narconon drug and alcohol rehab center, he or she will find a different kind of program—one that has been remarkably effective for many graduates around the world.

-Each person on the Narconon drugs and alcohol addiction recovery program moves through each of the steps at his own pace so that when the end is reached and he's ready to go home, he knows he is ready and he has the skills to succeed.
-It doesn't matter if it takes an average amount of time like three to five months or longer, as it does for some people who complete in seven, eight or more months.
-The most important thing is that each person recovers a bright, interested viewpoint on life and they know how to make drug free decisions.
+Each person on the Narconon addiction recovery program moves through each of the steps at his own pace so that when the end is reached and he’s ready to go home, he knows he is ready, he has addressed the impact of drugs or alcohol on his body and he has learned the skills to succeed.
+The length of the program varies for each individual—typically 8 to 12 weeks.

-Life is always going to present challenges to the person who goes back home after recovering from drugs and alcohol addiction and the newly-sober person must be prepared for these.
-The Narconon program provides very specific skills for dealing with these challenges, like:
+Life is always going to present challenges to the person who goes back home after recovering from addiction and the newly-sober person must be prepared for these.
+The Narconon program not only addresses the physical impact of drugs but also provides very specific skills for dealing with these challenges, like: